-SSPs may be generalized to multiple populations of individuals sharing species.
+SSPs may be generalized to multiple populations of individuals, in such a way that populations share species.
 Consider $r>1$ populations of individuals, such that each individual is labeled by a symbol or species' label belonging to a (possibly infinite) space of symbols.
 That is, species' labels are shared among the populations.
-Following the classical species sampling framework, it is assumed that $r$ observables samples of individuals from the populations, the $i$-th sample being of size $n_{i}$, are modeled as a random sample $\{(X_{i,1},\ldots,X_{i,n_{i}})\}_{i=1,\ldots,r}$ from a collection of $r$ unknown distributions $(p_{1},\ldots,p_{r})$.
-Then, interest is in estimating discrete functionals that encode features of additional unobservable samples from the same populations; of special interest are functionals encoding information of the number of shared species among populations.
+Following the ``classical framework" for SSPs, it is assumed that $r$ observed samples of individuals from the populations, the $i$-th sample being of size $n_{i}$, are modeled as a random sample $\{(X_{i,1},\ldots,X_{i,n_{i}})\}_{i=1,\ldots,r}$ from a collection of $r$ unknown distributions $(p_{1},\ldots,p_{r})$.
+Then, interest is in estimating discrete functionals that encode features of additional unobserved samples from the same populations; of special interest are functionals encoding information of the number of shared species among populations.
 In recent years, SSPs with multiple populations have become critical in microbiome studies, i.e. microbial ecology and biology, where next generation sequencing has been applied to obtain inventories of bacteria in many different environments (populations); see \citet{Jeg(21)} and references therein.
 Nonparametric inference for SSPs with multiple populations pose challenging mathematical hurdles to overcome \citep{Rag(17),Hao(20b)}.
 In particular, the BNP approach requires to place a nonparametric prior on the underlying collection of distributions $(p_{1},\ldots,p_{r})$, in such a way to model the unknown species compositions of the populations and the dependency among these compositions.
-Hierarchical priors \citep{Teh(06),Cam(19)} and compound priors \citep{Gri(17)} are arguably the most promising priors for $(p_{1},\ldots,p_{r})$, being mathematically tractable and flexible in terms of prior's parameters.
-However, to date, BNP inference for SSPs in multiple populations is mostly unexplored, being difficult to obtain posterior inferences that are analytically tractable and, most importantly, computationally efficient in concrete applications.
+Hierarchical priors \citep{Teh(06),Cam(19)} and compound priors \citep{Gri(17)} provide a broad class of priors for $(p_{1},\ldots,p_{r})$, being mathematically tractable and flexible in terms of prior's parameters.
+However, to date, BNP inference for SSPs in multiple populations is mostly unexplored, being difficult to obtain posterior inferences that are analytically tractable and, most importantly, computationally efficient in applications.